Learning to Discover Iterative Spectral Algorithms

-In both linear systems and eigenproblems, the matrix polynomials are applied via a three-term recurrence, so evaluation is low-storage and avoids inner products.
-For linear systems (Table~\ref{tab:realistic_matrix_results_with_cheb_a}), the Chebyshev method uses the same extremal eigenvalue estimates as our neural network engine, obtained from either 50 or 200 Lanczos steps.
-We report the number of CG iterations required to reach a residual tolerance of $10^{-10}$.
-We see that in most cases, the \framework preconditioners match or outperform Chebyshev preconditioning, often by a large margin, and exhibit greater robustness to changes in probe quality.
+We implement the actions $\mathbf{z}\mapsto P_d(\mathbf{X})\mathbf{z}$ using the low storage, and inner-product free recurrence from~\citet[Algorithm~2]{bergamaschi2021parallel}.
+Table~\ref{tab:realistic_matrix_results_with_cheb} compares the number of CG iterations needed to reach a residual tolerance of $10^{-10}$ when the Chebyshev method uses the same extremal eigenvalue estimates as the neural engine, obtained from either 50 or 200 Lanczos steps.
+In most cases, \framework preconditioners match or outperform Chebyshev preconditioning, often by a large margin, and are more robust to changes in probe quality.

-For eigenproblems (Table~\ref{tab:realistic_matrix_results_with_cheb_b}), we compare the number of \texttt{eigs} iterations needed to achieve a relative eigenvalue error of $10^{-10}$ for the 10th and 20th largest eigenvalues of the transformed operator.
-The Chebyshev polynomials use the same target boundary estimates derived from the spectral probes as the neural network engine.
-We observe that the \framework preconditioners consistently outperform Chebyshev acceleration, especially on more challenging spectra, underscoring the benefits of polynomial designs, adapted to spectrum quality, over fixed-form Chebyshev approximations.
+To further strengthen our claims, we evaluate all spd matrices in the SuiteSparse Matrix Collection with sizes between $10^4$ and $10^5$ and at most $2\times 10^6$ nonzeros.
+Figure~\ref{fig:autospec_vs_chebyshev} summarizes the resulting iteration counts.